Understanding Security Cameras

 Local management can be done two ways.
 First, you can access your camera system directly from your Network Video Recorder or Digital Video Recorder (NVR, DVR).
 This is where all of your video data is being stored locally.
 Directly from this device you can view your system live, view past recordings or change configurations.

 Another way to manage the system locally is to have a dedicated PC to run the cameras specific video management software.
-This is a great option if you need discretion with your system or do not have a monitor connected directly to your DVR or NVR.
+This is a great option if you need discretion with your security camera systems or do not have a monitor connected directly to your DVR or NVR.
 This local software, usually offered by the manufacturer, will give you all of the option of viewing your system directly from the DVR or NVR, but may have some added or additional features available.
 With local video management software , you are capable of accessing your security cameras remotely through a browser or mobile application.
 Your NVR or DVR can be configured during installation to allow remote viewing so long as you have an internet connection.
 This gives administrators of the system flexibility to manage users, review or export video clips or simply peek into your camera systems live view from anywhere with an internet connection.

 Cloud Storage

 As the name suggests, cloud storage is a way to store surveillance footage online.
 Cloud camera solutions are increasingly gaining popularity as an alternative to on-premise recorders like NVRs and DVRs With cloud storage, video content is kept on distant servers and made practically accessible from any location with an internet connection.
-Cloud surveillance solutions, unlike CCTV systems, do not need technical configurations (such as opening ports and firewalls) to enable remote accessibility.
+Cloud surveillance solutions, unlike local security camera systems, do not need technical configurations (such as opening ports and firewalls) to enable remote accessibility.

 Remote access to video data is available for security personnel, business owners, and other authorized users via any smart device or browser.
 Data may be seen and controlled across several places because the video data is saved in the cloud.
 Users of cloud storage have the opportunity to increase their data storage capacity to fulfill the needs of expanding organizations.
 End users can easily adapt to their needs for video retention because of this scalability.